New bounds for the Moser-Tardos distribution: The Permutation LLL

+We will consider here a slightly denser dependency graph than the one used by Erd\H{o}s \& Spencer \cite{erdos-spencer}: we have an edge on bad-events $B, B'$ whenever $B \sim B'$.
+In this case, there is an efficient algorithm, known as the \emph{Swapping Algorithm}, which plays a similar role the MT algorithm for the variable-assignment setting.

-We refer to a single iteration of the loop in lines 4 -- 6 as \emph{resampling} $B$ and we refer to a single iteration of the loop in lines 5 -- 6 as a \emph{swap}.
-We let $\pi^t$ denote the value of the permutation after $t$ resampling steps.
-We refer to $\pi^0$, the permutation selected at line 1 of this algorithm, as the \emph{initial configuration.}
+We refer to a single iteration of the loop in lines 4 -- 5 as \emph{resampling} $B$ and we refer to line 5 as a \emph{swap}.
+We let $\pi_t$ denote the value of the permutation after $t$ resampling steps.
+We refer to $\pi_0$, the permutation selected at line 1, as the \emph{initial configuration.}

 This section will be devoted to showing tighter bounds on the MT-distribution (the distribution of states at the termination of the Swapping Algorithm).
-Our analysis, which is based on \cite{prev-lll}, is very technically involved and will be defered to Appendix~\ref{permutation-appendix}.
+Our analysis, which is based on \cite{prev-lll}, is very technically involved and will be deferred to Appendix~\ref{permutation-appendix}.
 We contrast our approach here with work of \cite{achlioptas, harvey}, which develops a general and clean way of calculating probabilities for the permutation LLL.
-At the same time, their strategy is very abstract, covering a number of probability spaces including spanning trees and perfect matchings of $K_n$, and one cannot easily take advantage of the extra structure available just for permutations.
+At the same time, their strategy is very abstract, covering a number of probability spaces including spanning trees and perfect matchings on a clique, and one cannot easily take advantage of the extra structure available just for permutations.